2007 Seniors Torneo Godó

 The 2007 Seniors Torneo Godó was the second edition of the Seniors Torneo Godó and it took place from April 19–22, 2007.

 Tie breaks were used for the first two sets of each match, which was the best of three sets.
 If the score was tied at one set all, a "champions tie break" (the first player to win at least 10 points or by a margin of two points) would be used.

-Sergi Bruguera was the defending champion and successfully defended his title, by defeating Jordi Arrese 4–6, 6–1, [10–2] in an all-Spaniard final.
+Sergi Bruguera successfully defended his title by defeating Jordi Arrese 4–6, 6–1, [10–2] in an all-Spaniard final.
+Cédric Pioline took the third place.

 Draw

 The list of players was confirmed in March 2007.
 The draw was announced on 12 April.